Kauthar-Omar/My-Bioinformatics-Internship/Roadmap.md

 4. Build on my Python skills.

+I learnt how to use Jupyter notebooks in coding other than my usual platform Pycharm.
+I also learnt new fuctions in python and practised both new skills and formally known skills

-5. Refresh and build on bioinformatics concepts such as ntroduction to Biological Databases, sequence alignment genomics and Phylogenetics
+5. Refresh and build on bioinformatics concepts such as Introduction to Biological Databases, sequence alignment genomics and Phylogenetics

-6.
+6. Be able to comfortably use the galaxy platform

+I should be able to created complete workflows to perfoem an analysis task.
+I should also know various tools,their functions and how they are used in generating workflows. i should be well coversant with different types of input abd utput file formats.